Basic Throwing Mechanics

 Baseball Throwing Mechanics

-Step 3 – During your throw, make sure your throwing elbow is above or at your throwing shoulder level.
+Step 3 – The throwing motion begins when you tuck the glove.
+This allows your trunk to rotate and engages your core to assist with throwing the ball.
+During your throw, make sure your throwing elbow is above or at your throwing shoulder level.
 This will help relieve some of the stress on the elbow.

 Baseball Biomechanics